MikheyevLab/ecology-textbook/book/content/ch6-human-population.md

 minimum human population we must sustain to avoid extinction.
 We depend on each other.

-## 6.3 A global transition
+## A global transition

-In Figure [6.3](figure-6_3) we add data from the mid-1960s to the present day.
+In Figure [6.3](#fig_6_3_tag) we add ([Gapminder](https://www.gapminder.org/data/) and [ourworldindata.org](https://ourworldindata.org/fertility-rate))
+data from the mid-1960s to the present day.
 People living in the 1960s were completely unaware of the great demographic transition that was developing.
 For hundreds of years prior to this time, human populations were stuck on an orthologistic path, with a singularity ever looming and guaranteed by the positive slope.
 In most of the world, however, the slope abruptly turned about and negative.
 Not all countries of the world turned about, but on average the world did.
 Humanity started down a logistic-like path.

-### Code to generate figure 6.3
-Figure 6.3 includes the full data frame and additional best fit line.
-We can [modify the code for figure 2](code_cell_fig_2) as follow.
+<a name="fig_6_3_tag"></a>

 ```{code-cell} r
 ---